<function>

 For larger vectors, the process remains fundamentally the same.
 The only difference is that the processor first partitions the vectors into sub-vectors that fit the register's capacity.
 After this, the processor computes all the operations within each segment simultaneously, repeating the procedure for each sub-vector.

 The previous analysis shows that SIMD applies to computations involving collections.
 Based on this, we can identify two types of operations that can potentially benefit from SIMD instructions: for-loops and broadcasting.
-The latter is automatically implemented by the compiler, without requiring any special consideration from the user.
+The compiler implements it automatically in the latter case, without requiring any special consideration from the user.

 Instead, the upcoming sections will focus on the application of SIMD in for-loops.
 This will require exploring the conditions under which SIMD instructions can be applied.
-If these conditions aren't met, SIMD will become infeasible or reduce its effectiveness substantially.
+If these conditions aren't met, SIMD will become infeasible or substantially reduce its effectiveness.
 In addition to elaborating on these conditions, we'll provide guidance on how to address scenarios that don't conform to them.

 To pave the way and shift our attention to for-loops, we conclude this section by illustrating the automatic application of SIMD in broadcasting.

-The decision to whether apply SIMD instructions is always handled by the compiler.
-This relies on heuristics to determine when it's beneficial to do so.
-One situation where Julia strongly favors the application of SIMD is with broadcasting, as can be noticed in the following example.
+The decision to apply SIMD instructions is made entirely by the compiler, which relies on a set of heuristics to determine when their use will pay off.
+One case where Julia strongly favors SIMD is in broadcasting operations.

 x = rand(1_000_000)